kayprogrammer/bidout-auction-v1/README.md

 ```bash
     $ pip install -r requirements.txt
 ```
-- Create an .env file and copy the contents from the .env.example to the file and set the respective values.

-- Create a postgres database with PG ADMIN or psql and add the values to the .env file.
+- Create an `.env` file and copy the contents from the `.env.example` to the file and set the respective values.
+A postgres database can be created with PG ADMIN or psql

 - Run Locally
 ```bash